 We have been a member of the Roundtable on Sustainable Palm Oil (RSPO) since 2011.
-All the palm ingredients used by Barry Callebaut are indirectly sourced via thirdparty suppliers and traders.
+All the palm ingredients used by Barry Callebaut are indirectly sourced via third-party suppliers and traders.
 Certification through RSPO, the most widely recognized palm oil certification scheme, plays an important role in helping us achieve this target.
 In particular, we prioritize buying RSPO-segregated palm oil as this contributes directly towards our 2025 commitment to be forest positive.
 Where it is not possible to buy segregated volumes, we are still committed to buying RSPO-certified palm oil, through mass balance or credits, and are using other tools to monitor deforestation and sustainability practices more generally.
 We have strengthened our monitoring of the palm oil mills in our supply chain and have established standard operating procedures for the monitoring of deforestation risks.
-In 2016, under Forever Chocolate, we set our ambition to source 100% sustainable ingredients by 2025.
-As of FY 2020/21 we sourced 66% (+8% to prior year) of our ingredients, excluding cocoa, from sustainable sources.
+As of FY 2021/22 we sourced 66% (+8% to prior year) of our ingredients, excluding cocoa, from sustainable sources.
 With regard to palm oil, our 2016 projections are now meeting the market challenges to deliver cost-effective solutions for sustainable palm ingredients.
-As such, we are aligning our palm oil sustainably sourced target from 2022 to 2025.
+As such, we are aligning our palm oil sustainably sourced target from 2022 to 2030.